superhero1/ffritz/README.txt

 Toolchain
 ---------
-Cross-compile toolchain for ARM is buildroot-2013.08 (it's the first one i looked for that matches the uClibc version used in FB frimware 6.50).
+Cross-compile toolchain for ARM is buildroot-2013.08 (it's the first one i looked for that matches the uClibc version used in FB firmware 6.50).

 There seems to be a problem with locale support, since dropber binaries complain about missing symbols (caused by usage of ctype.h macros like isalnum, toupper, ...).